 Dr. Brown studies, with funding from the National Institutes of Health (National Institute of General Medical Sciences), the clinical epidemiology of life-threatening infections, with a special emphasis on patterns in cardiovascular function as indicators of disease severity and responsiveness.
 His research incorporates ultrasound images of the heart and complex analysis of heart rate and blood pressure signals in the interest of understanding better how to prevent death from life-threatening infections.
+Dr. Brown also merges quantitative and qualitative/humanistic approaches to making medicine human through the Humanizing the Experience of Acute Life-THreatening Illness and Injury (HEALTHII) group, which he founded at Intermountain.
 Avocationally, he studies cultural history, with a particular emphasis on how religious ideas assist believers in coming to terms with embodiment, sickness, and death.
-He has published widely in both fields.
+He has published widely in both medicine and history.
 His book, In Heaven as It Is on Earth: Joseph Smith and the Early Mormon Conquest of Death (Oxford University Press, 2012) fundamentally reinterprets earliest Mormonism in terms of the age-old struggle to conquer death.